mwvgroup/Photometric-Classification/docs/source/project_notes/classification_scheme.rst

 work as well since there may be some normal SNe with lower stretch or redder colors.
 It is also possible to use a simple cut on the fitted color and/or stretch values (using either the normal or 91bg template).
-However, this sufferes from a similar problem where highly reddened, normal Ia's at low stretch would look like Ia's.
+However, this suffers from a similar problem where highly reddened, normal Ia's at low stretch would look like Ia's.

 Some Additional Details
 -----------------------

-- The normal Ia template used is the Hsiao+ 2007 template
+- The normal Ia template used in GG14 is the Hsiao+ 2007 template
 - The 91bg template is the Nugent+ 2002 template
 - Data cuts were implemented as follows: